OpenDSU/docssite/pages/advanced/Crypto (RFC-066).md

 <p style='text-align: justify;'>

-**Description:** DER (<a href="https://ldapwiki.com/wiki/Distinguished%20Encoding%20Rules">Distinguished Encoding Rules</a>) is used to encode ASN.1.
+<b>Description:</b> DER (<a href="https://ldapwiki.com/wiki/Distinguished%20Encoding%20Rules">Distinguished Encoding Rules</a>) is used to encode ASN.1.
 When using this function, we can decode the DER signature to obtain an <a href="https://en.wikipedia.org/wiki/ASN.1">ASN.1 certificate</a>.
 </p>

 | Name          | Type                     | Value      | Description                                  |